Apexcery/NS2-Discord-Bot/README.md

 # NS2 Discord Bot
-A docker discord bot that allows you to pull your player stats from Observatory.
+A docker discord bot that allows you to scrape your player stats from [Observatory](https://observatory.morrolan.ch/).

 ### Variables
 | Key                  | Value                                                                                                                        |